-Tim Tebow was a video game player at Florida
+Tim Tebow was an elite football player for the Florida Gators

 Tim Tebow was Chris Leak’s backup during the 2006 season, but he came in as a wildcat quarterback from time to time.
 The lefty finished his freshman year with 358 passing yards, five passing touchdowns, 469 rushing yards, and eight rushing touchdowns.

-The Gators defeated the Ohio State Buckeyes in the National Championship Game by a final score of 41-14.
+The Gators defeated the Ohio State Buckeyes in the National Championship Game with a final score of 41-14.
 Tebow got into the endzone in the fourth quarter by scoring a one-yard touchdown run.

 In 2007, Tebow took over the starting job and had a historic season.
 He won the Heisman Trophy after throwing 32 touchdowns and running for 23.
 Tebow racked up 3,286 passing yards and 895 rushing yards.
 Even though Florida only went 9-4 and lost to Michigan in the Capital One Bowl, it was still an incredible season for Tebow.

-It wasn’t until 2008, though, when the legend of Tim Tebow was born.
+It wasn’t until 2008, though, that the legend of Tim Tebow was born.

 Tim Tebow and the Gators lost to the Ole Miss Rebels at home in Week 4.
 It was a devastating loss for Florida, as the team dropped from No. 4 to No. 12 in the AP rankings.